 Most of the time, other building construction professionals such as architects and engineers do not solely operate in the industry based on distinctions between renovation and new construction.
-Furthermore, in many cases, the architects and the engineers play the role of professional consultant than the lead roles.
+Furthermore, in many cases, the architects and the engineers play the role of a professional consultant than the lead roles.
 As shared by the focus groups, the techniques and methods that the architects and the engineers used for remodeling and renovation are almost the same approaches as what they use in building new construction.
 That is why it is highly encouraged to ask for efficient products to use, modern designs, among others, to help in the decision-making process.

 For larger business developers and owners, restaurant chains, and franchises, they have in-house staffs that are key players in the decision-making process.
 Many of these big firms also have resident architects or resident contractors who serve as their resident or in-house consultant.
 These groups are the targets for the program implementers.
 However, in some cases, this would mean working with construction firms outside the state of California.

 There is a central question about whether renovation and remodeling can be considered different from new construction.
 And several pieces of evidence were developed over time that showed that the renovation and remodeling are different from the new construction, most especially referring to a whole new concept that the building or the business owner wants for the commercial space.

 As a business owner, if you find reading or researching about the California building code too overwhelming, it pays to visit a construction manager to provide further help and professional assistance in incorporating all your plans and designs for the new look of your office, beneficial for you and your business, your employees, tenants, and clients.
-The collaboration of your ideas as the owner and the professional advice of the construction management team will help in the overall project satisfaction, positive outcome while ensuring compliance with the building codes, set before us by the California Building Standards Commission.
+The collaboration of your ideas as the owner and the professional advice of the construction management team will help in the overall project satisfaction, and positive outcome while ensuring compliance with the building codes, set before us by the California Building Standards Commission.